jaihao135/CreateExecutorsFromCSV/README.md

 ## Known limitations

-- The timecode offset behavior (`/Offset=`) has not been fully verified against every console firmware version — check it against a small test run before relying on it for a full show.
+- The timecode offset behavior (`/Offset=`) has not been fully verified against every console firmware version, where normalizing all timecode to start at 1 hour is best practice.
 - Executor button mapping (Select / ToZero / ToFull) is hardcoded to match one show's convention — adjust the `Assign Select/ToZero/ToFull ExecButton...` lines if your show uses different key behavior.
 - Macros 3/4 must exist beforehand; the script doesn't create or verify them.
+These macros respectively set the sequence to timecode slot 1 to run at cue 0.1, and to reset timecode.
+Feel free to renumber or implement into the script as well.
+- This script is specific to a gma2 console, where there are only 15 physical faders; if adopting for a different console, make sure to change the value of execsPerPage

 ## Troubleshooting